ulrikjohansson/microk8s/README.md

 # Install microk8s, writes a "~/.kube/microk8s.config" file, and bootstraps fluxcd
 ./install.sh <ssh address>
 ```
+Make sure `~/.kube/microk8s.config` is in your `KUBECONFIG` env var so kubectl and k9s can find your kube config.
 Set up access to the flux github repo, by setting a deploy key
 Instructions here: https://docs.fluxcd.io/en/1.19.0/tutorials/get-started-kustomize/#setup-github-write-access